ahendriksen/libcudacxx/docs/extended_api/memory_access_properties.md

 ## Memory access properties

+:warning: **The libcudacxx repository has been archived and is now part of the unified [nvidia/cccl repository](https://github.com/nvidia/cccl).
+See the [announcement here](https://github.com/NVIDIA/cccl/discussions/520) for more information.
+Please visit the new repository for the latest updates.
+The new documentation can be found [here](https://nvidia.github.io/cccl/libcudacxx/).** :warning:

 | [`cuda::annotated_ptr`]             | Binds an access property to a pointer. `(class template)` <br/><br/> 1.6.0 / CUDA 11.5 |
 | [`cuda::access_property`]           | Represents a memory access property. `(class)` <br/><br/> 1.6.0 / CUDA 11.5 |
 | [`cuda::apply_access_property`]     | Applies access property to memory location. `(function template)` <br/><br/> 1.6.0 / CUDA 11.5 |